Coronodon

-Coronodon is a genus of toothed mysticetes from the Early Oligocene Ashley Formation of South Carolina.
+Coronodon (meaning "crown tooth") is a genus of toothed (transitional) baleen whales from the Early Oligocene Ashley and Chandler Bridge Formations of South Carolina.
+The genus contains three species: the type species C. havensteini, and the additional species C. newtonorum and C. planifrons.

 Description

 It was about the same size as Dorudon, measuring 4.9 m long and weighing 1150 kg.
 The rostrum of Coronodon is wide, judging by its straight sides and short mandibular symphysis.
 Despite being similar to some archaeocetes in having a rostrum that is twisted counterclockwise in anterior view, it differs in having posterior teeth with subequal cusps and an upturned anterior process of the maxilla.
 Coronodon differs from other toothed mysticetes in having anterior lower molars labially overlapping posterior lower molars.

-Phylogeny
+Classification

-Coronodon falls basally within Mysticeti, being closely related to the unnamed taxon ChM PV 5720 and more primitive than "Metasqualodon" symmetricus, Aetiocetidae, Mammalodontidae, and Llanocetus.
+Coronodon falls basally within Mysticeti, being closely related to the unnamed taxon ChM PV 5720 and more primitive than "Metasqualodon" symmetricus, Aetiocetidae, Mammalodontidae and Llanocetus.